tuann72/ou-mapz/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Technology
-We will use Google Map API, Firebase for data storage, and Beautiful Soup for webscraping
+- Google Map API to integrate a interactive map.
+- Firebase as a backend and user authentication.
+- BeautifulSoup4 for webscraping.

 # Version
 Current version is 1.0.0